RichardZJM/K-MTP-training/statement_of_interest.md

 For some time, I've had varying interests.
 On one hand, I've been coding since grade six; on the other, I've been studying mechanical engineering.
-These interests meld, driving towards courses like Computational Materials Science and endeavours like my personal website.
+These interests meld, driving me towards courses like Computational Materials Science and endeavours like my personal website.

-I recall several projects
+Some of my most memorable school experiences involved combinations of mechanical engineering concepts and computational principles.
+There was that time when I developed a numerical optimizing tool for a gearbox.
+I recently built a pin-jointed structure simulator, and am currently working on a CFD model for my mechanical engineering capstone.
+My undergraduate research project involved the fitting of an interatomic potential to a set of DFT calculations for later molecular dynamics simulations.

+More recently, I've been looking at getting more involved with the software side of my interests.
+This is partially due to several projects with my peers who are more involved in the field, but also due to my growing curiosities.
+As I'm nearing the end of my mechanical engineering undergrad, I have a good amount of experience and formal training in the discipline.
+It would be fascinating to have some more projects related to computing especially since I've had comparatively fewer opportunities to exercise this interest.

-One can then imagine my delight when my undergraduate research supervisor, Professor Béland mentioned the possibility of a co-supervised project with ECE profess or
+One can then imagine my surprise when my undergraduate research supervisor, Professor Béland mentioned the possibility of a co-supervised Master's project with ECE professor Ryan Grant.
+Professor Béland is experienced with atom-level simulations and Professor Grant is